skoxo/raspberry-pi-yeelight-flic2/README.md

-# raspberry-pi-yeelight-flic2
-Control a Yeelight RGB wifi lamp with a Flic 2 smart button (BLE) via a Raspberry Pi
+# Guide for controlling your Yeelight with a Flic 2 button via a Raspberry Pi
+Use a wifi and bluetooth equiped Raspberry Pi to control your Yeelight RGB wifi bulb with a Flic 2 bluetooth button.

 ## Requirements
 * Raspberry Pi 3, 4 or zero w (older versions will also work if combined with wifi and BLE dongles)
 * [Yeelight RGB led bulb](https://www.yeelight.com/en_US/product/lemon2-color)
 * [Flic 2 smart button](https://flic.io/flic2)

-This guide assumes some basic understanding of UNIX.

 ## Getting started
 First setup your Pi by following the [official guide](https://projects.raspberrypi.org/en/pathways/getting-started-with-raspberry-pi).
 During this guide we will be communicating with your Pi via SSH, so next [setup](https://www.raspberrypi.org/documentation/remote-access/ssh/) SSH on your Pi.
 You should now be able to connect with the command-line of your Pi from your laptop (in my case a Macbook).